jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 And it is fully open-source.
-One of the authors, Hari Gopal, is also a JsFoo speaker, he spoke about Reason in last year's conference.
+One of the authors, Hari Gopal, is also a JsFoo speaker.
+He had spoken in last year's conference and that was also about Reason.

-And this is a good reference repository if you want to see a real-world reason web applications that is used in production.
+This is a good reference repository if you want to see a real-world reason web application that is used in production.

 Okay.